About Lakeshia Cousin

 Dr. Cousin is a nurse scientist who bridges health equity, behavioral medicine, and psychosocial support to research improvements in breast cancer survivorship for underserved populations.
 Significant contributions to nursing science include providing preliminary evidence on gratitude’s mental and physical benefits for Blacks at risk for cardiovascular disease in the community.
 Dr. Cousin was the first investigator to establish the psychometric properties of a measure of dispositional gratitude (Gratitude Questionnaire-6) among Blacks.
 Future culturally-tailored nursing interventions will examine psychosocial support to improve lifestyle behaviors such as physical activity to reduce cardiometabolic risk among Black breast cancer survivors.

-Dr. Cousin holds memberships in national and international organizations such as the American Nurses Association/Florida Nurses Association, Southern Nurses Research Society, Sigma Theta Tau International Honor Society of Nursing, Oncology Nurses Society, Oncology Nursing Science Collaborative, American Association for Cancer Education, and Society of Behavioral Medicine.
-She serves as the Governance Board Chair for the Delta-Beta At Large Chapter of Sigma Theta Tau International Honor Society of Nursing and is also an editorial board member of Seminars in Oncology Nursing, an international oncology nursing research journal.
+Dr. Cousin is a member of the UF Health Cancer Center (Cancer Control and Population Sciences Program) and is a partner with the UF Health Cancer Center Community-Partnered Cancer Disparities Research Collaborative.
+She holds memberships in national and international organizations such as the American Nurses Association/Florida Nurses Association, Southern Nurses Research Society, Sigma Theta Tau International Honor Society of Nursing, Oncology Nurses Society, and Society of Behavioral Medicine.
+Dr. Cousin also serves as an editorial board member of Seminars in Oncology Nursing, an international oncology nursing research journal.

 Adult-Gerontology Primary Care Nurse PractitionerAmerican Nurses Credentialing Center